tim-weis/cargo-uwp/README.md

 Getting all the way here was quite a bit of work.
 Surely, you haven't gone through this for giggles.
 After all, you will want to share your work, and package your UWP application for deployment.

 First, though, you will have to go back and provide meaningful values which we haven't in the [build preparation](#build-preparation) section above.
-With that done, there's nothing keeping you from [packaging, bundling, and .appxupload](docs/appx/Packaging.md)-ing your UWP application to the Store.
+With that out of the way, there's nothing keeping you from [packaging, bundling, and .appxupload](docs/appx/Packaging.md)-ing your UWP application to the Store.
 Sadly, none of that [has found](#future-work) its way into `cargo uwp`.
 This isn't quite over yet.

 ## Future work